zet-root/btrfs-recon/README.md

 - **db init**: [quick] Initialize all tables in the database
 - **db fs create**: [quick] Creates the database structures to know where to read from (just a few inserts)
 - **db fs sync**: [quick] Reads the disk layout into the database
-- **db fs scan**: [slow] Actually perform reading all metadata structures
+- **db fs scan**: [slow] Actually perform reading all metadata structures:
+  - the option "e" defines the byte end of the filesystem, which you get by running the lsblk command

 # Analysis: General concept

-Btrfs stores all of its metadata prefixed by so called header blocks.
-These blocks contain the UUID of the filesystem and occur only at specific offsets.
+Btrfs stores its metadata using header blocks prefixed with a unique filesystem UUID, appearing only at specific offsets on the disk.
-Those two things taken together allow to search through the disk and collect all headers.
+These properties allow a systematic search across the disk to identify and collect all headers, which is the process outlined in the commands described.
-This is exactly what the commands above are doing: Searching for all possible headers and storing them in the postgres.

-Btrfs is basically a complex reference tree: one part in the filesystem allows you make a lookup at some other part.
+At its core, Btrfs functions like a complex reference tree: certain parts of the filesystem point to other parts necessary for data access.
-Where you have to look, is stored in parts of the filesystem, that you already know.
-And if you read the filesystem from scratch, you need to start with the superblocks.
-From there all the other lookup trees are referenced and you can start to read data.

-So how can a btrfs get corrupted?

-Mostly this means that some references are not readable anymore (point to some header, that does not exist).
-Therefore the filesystem cannot be read anymore, since we dont know which blocks should be read where (we lost them!!).
-However there is hope: btrfs is a copy-on-write filesystem.
-That means that whenever we write something new or replace something, we actually write new blocks, instead of overwriting the old ones.
-Even a delete is just an operation that removes the references to the old blocks.
-Of course at some point the filesystem overwrites old blocks, but initially the old versions are still there.
-That also means, that there are MUCH more blocks with their headers, that we can find on disk, which are not used anymore.
-So the task in recoving a corrupted btrfs becomes a task of: What is the last consistent verion?
-Once you have found that (and the likelyhood is rather high) you can simply put the tree-top into the superblocks (together with their correct checksums).
-If this was the only issue, then you should be able to get your data back.
-Not the lastest data, but the data available at this last-correct version.
+These reference points are located in known segments of the filesystem, which are accessible when reading from the superblocks.
+The superblocks act as the entry point, referencing all other necessary data trees for reading the filesystem.

+So, what leads to Btrfs corruption?

+Corruption typically occurs when certain references become unreadable, such as pointing to a nonexistent header.
+This renders the filesystem unreadable, as the necessary blocks and their locations are lost.
+However, Btrfs's design as a copy-on-write filesystem provides a layer of resilience.
+This design ensures that data modifications, including deletions, involve writing new blocks rather than overwriting existing ones.
+This process retains older versions of data blocks initially, even if they are eventually overwritten.

+The recovery process for a corrupted Btrfs involves identifying the last consistent version of the filesystem.
+This is feasible given the design of the system and the retention of older data blocks.
+Once identified, the most recent consistent tree structure can be restored to the superblocks, complete with accurate checksums.
+This recovery method might not restore the most recent data but will recover the last consistent state of the data.

 Now comes the hardest part:
 - you need to find the issue of your filesystem!!